 - 1. Employees shall be given an opportunity to express their preference of grade and subject taught.
 The Principal/Director, however, shall have the authority for the assignment and reassignment of employees within a school/department in keeping with provisions of this Agreement. - 2.
 An employee shall not be assigned to a grade level and/or subject area that is not within the scope of his/her certificate except in extenuating circumstances and with the specific approval of such out-of-field assignment by the Chief of Human Resources.
 The Chief of Human Resources shall inform the Association, in writing, each time an employee is given an out-of-field assignment.
 The Parties agree that all efforts will be taken to avoid an out-of-field assignment without the affected employee's consent.
 Any employee who has an out-of-field assignment shall not suffer a contract termination or non-reappointment by virtue of being assigned out-of-field.
-An employee who is assigned out-of-field for more than one (1) period shall not remain assigned to an out-of-field assignment. - 3.
-Secondary employees shall not be assigned to more than two (2) distinct academic fields or be assigned to more than three (3) distinct preparations that can be distinguished by recognized differences in content and that require additional preparation.

-A secondary ESE employee while teaching ESE students may be assigned to all subject areas for which he/she is certified to teach.
+An employee who is assigned out-of-field for more than one (1) period shall not remain assigned to an out-of-field assignment for more than one (1) school year or partial school year without his/her consent. - 3.
+Secondary employees shall not be assigned to more than two (2) distinct academic fields or be assigned to more than three (3) distinct preparations that can be distinguished by recognized differences in content and that require additional preparation. - A secondary ESE employee while teaching ESE students may be assigned to all subject areas for which he/she is certified to teach.
 The Parties agree to establish an ad hoc Joint Study Committee comprised of three (3) appointees from each Party to study and make recommendations to the Superintendent and to the Association President concerning the number of preparations that can be assigned to secondary ESE employees teaching ESE students.
-The Committee is charged with completing this task within thirty (30) days after the ratification and approval of this contract.

-4. The Parties agree that enrollment shifts and other extenuating factors may prevent the finalization of assignments prior to the opening of school.
+The Committee is charged with completing this task within thirty (30) days after the ratification and approval of this contract. - 4.
+The Parties agree that enrollment shifts and other extenuating factors may prevent the finalization of assignments prior to the opening of school.
 The Parties also recognize that it is desirable for employees to know their assignments for the following school year as soon as possible.
-Accordingly, each employee shall be given a tentative assignment in writing for the next school year as early as May 1st, but not later than the last day of the current school year.
-In keeping with the provisions of this Agreement, if changes in an employee's tentative assignments must be made after the last duty day, the administration shall attempt to notify the employee by telephone, with a follow-up by email and mail, within ten (10) calendar days of the change, in order to attempt to maximize preparation time for the employee.
+Accordingly, each employee shall be given a tentative assignment in writing for the next school year by May 1st.
+In keeping with the provisions of this Agreement, if changes in an employee's tentative assignments must be made after May 1st, the administration shall attempt to notify the employee by telephone, with a follow-up by email, within ten (10) calendar days of the change, in order to attempt to maximize preparation time for the employee.